anguyen-22/Sound-Visualization/readme.md

 Final Product: [Sound Vis](https://michaelyhuang23.github.io/Sound-Vis/)

-NOTE: Only works on Google Chrome and you need to click on the blank screen.
+NOTE: Only works on Google Chrome, and you need to click on the blank screen.